-Data warehouses and marts support the use of business intelligence, analytic, statistical and reporting tools that are either used to examine what has happened in the past or (increasingly) predict what is going to happen in the future.
+Data warehouses, marts and lakes support the use of business intelligence, analytic, statistical and reporting tools that are either used to examine what has happened in the past or (increasingly) predict what is going to happen in the future.
 Often, a data warehouse will be designed to do both of these.
-In addition, an Enterprise Data Warehouse—but not a Data Mart—may support call centre and similar operatives who need to look-up customer information on a regular basis.
-This range of requirements puts an onus on the database to include features that will allow all of these different functions to operate in an efficient manner.
+In addition, an Enterprise Data Warehouse may support call centre and similar operatives who need to look-up customer information on a regular basis.
+This range of requirements puts an onus on the database to include features – known as workload management or, in some cases, workload isolation – that will allow all of these different functions to operate in an efficient manner.

 Anyone who wants to understand what has been happening in order to inform future strategy, to predict future trends or actions or those interested in detecting and/or preventing nefarious activity of various kinds.
 Relevant managers and C level executives in any of the following cross-industry areas (amongst many others) should be interested: